abbeygirl/nzedb/Install-Guide:-FreeNAS-(FreeBSD).md

 nZEDb.conf should have the following:

-`ServerAdmin XXXXXXXXXXXXX` where XXXXXXXXXXXXX is an email address
+`ServerAdmin ABC` where ABC is an email address

-`ServerName XXXXXXXXXXXXX` where XXXXXXXXXXXXX is either `localhost` or the name of the server
+`ServerName XYZ` where XYZ is either `localhost` or the name of the server

 `<VirtualHost *:80>`